 Analysis: The narrator is once again surprised by the raven’s negative response.
 I’m not.

 Stanza 18: The raven remains sitting.
 He overshadows the narrator, whose soul will never see happiness again.

-Analysis: Boo!
-Hoo!
-Get a gun and shoot that freaking bird already!
-The raven's shadow most likely symbolizes sadness.
-It covers the narrator's soul, symbolic of the narrator never being happy again.
-Some claim the last stanza relates the narrator's death.
-They're wrong.
-The shadow remains on the floor and It's the narrator's soul that will never climb out from under the shadow of sadness.
-If your teacher tells you he died, tell him he's wrong.
+Analysis: The raven’s shadow most likely symbolizes sadness.
+It covers the narrator’s soul, symbolic of the narrator never being happy again.
+Some claim the last stanza relates the narrator’s death.
+They’re wrong.
+The shadow remains on the floor and it’s the narrator’s soul that will never climb out from under the shadow of sadness.
+If your teacher tells you he died, tell him he’s wrong.
 If he disagrees, ask him how a dead man can narrate a poem.